aws-observability/terraform-aws-observability-accelerator/docs/workloads/java.md

 # Existing Cluster with the AWS Observability accelerator base module and Java monitoring

-This example demonstrates how to use the AWS Observability Accelerator Terraform modules with Java monitoring enabled.
+This example focuses on monitoring Java/JMX workloads running on Amazon EKS clusters.

 The current example deploys the [AWS Distro for OpenTelemetry Operator](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html) for Amazon EKS with its requirements and make use of existing
 Amazon Managed Service for Prometheus and Amazon Managed Grafana workspaces.

-It is based on the `java module`, one of our [workloads modules](../../modules/workloads/) to provide an existing EKS cluster with an OpenTelemetry collector, curated Grafana dashboards, Prometheus alerting and recording rules with multiple configuration options on the cluster infrastructure.
+It is based on the `java module`, one of our [workloads modules](https://github.com/aws-observability/terraform-aws-observability-accelerator/tree/main/modules/workloads/java) to provide to an existing EKS cluster with an OpenTelemetry collector, curated Grafana dashboards, Prometheus alerting and recording rules with multiple configuration options on the cluster infrastructure.